THE DNA PROJECT:

 "Irish Coffey" Group: Yes, we now actually have two members who still live in Ireland.
 Fintan lives in Dublin, Sean lives in Galway, and Fintan suspects their common family roots are in County Westmeath.
 They match each other but, unfortunately for those Americans wishing to establish DNA ties to the Old Country, they don't match any of our presently tested USA members.

 "Unknown" Group: There are several persons that the DNA test shows are not related to any other individuals or groups in the Coffey/Coffee database.
 Maybe future DNA tests will offer matches?

 Dr. Russell Coffey: There is one person in our "Unknown" group who is rather special, and new participants may want to sign up just to discover if THEY might be the ones related to Russell?

 Russell is interesting, because he lived to the age of 109, and was one of the last three surviving veterans of WWI.
-His DNA is also interesting, because he is the only "Coffey" in DNA Haplogroup "I" - - almost everybody else named Coffey/Coffee is Haplogroup "R", the most common European group.
+His DNA is also interesting, because he and two others are the only "Coffey" in DNA Haplogroup "I" - - almost everybody else named Coffey/Coffee is Haplogroup "R", the most common European group.
 (We'll talk more about "R" later.)

 Group "I" is found throughout Europe, but at low frequency - - it is somewhat more common in Scandinavia.
 Hey, Scandinavia is where the Vikings came from, and they were rampaging through Ireland more than 1000 years ago!
-One can imagine where Russell got his "I" DNA?
+One can imagine where these men got their "I" DNA?